awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    s3://awscodepipeline-demobucket-example-date/AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip
    ```
 **Note**
-If you chose to copy the sample application to a GitHub repository instead of an Amazon S3 bucket, choose **GitHub** from the list of source providers, and then follow the instructions\.
+If you copied the sample application to a GitHub repository instead of an Amazon S3 bucket, choose **GitHub** from the list of source providers, and then follow the instructions\.
 For more information, see [Create a Pipeline \(Console\)](pipelines-create.md#pipelines-create-console)\.

+   After you select the source provider, a message displays the Amazon CloudWatch Events rule to be created for this pipeline\.
+The message also displays the data event to be added to your AWS CloudTrail trail in the following format: `my-bucket/path/to/object.zip`\.

+   Under **Change detection options**, leave the defaults\.
+This allows AWS CodePipeline to use Amazon CloudWatch Events to detect changes in your source bucket\.

 1. In **Step 3: Build**, choose **No Build**, and then choose **Next step**\.
 **Note**